-In this guide I will share the best mindfulness exercises for beginners, including specific mindfulness exercises for kids and adults.
+In this guide I will share the best simple mindfulness meditation exercises for beginners, including specific mindfulness exercises for kids and adults.

 As Richard J. Davidson, Ph.D [a neuroscientist at the University of Wisconsin] told The New York Times: